Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Introduction

 \paragraph{Improved actions.} Standard lattice regulators rely on the Symanzik improvement program to systematically remove discretization errors by adding higher-dimension irrelevant operators to the action \cite{SymanzikI,SymanzikII}.
-On a static hypercubic lattice, the breaking of the Euclidean group $SE(d)$ down to the hypercubic subgroup $H(d)$ causes single continuum operators to split into multiple lattice operators (e.g., the Laplacian square $(\partial^2)^2$ splits into rotationally invariant and non-invariant parts).
+On a static hypercubic lattice, the breaking of the Euclidean group $\SEd$ down to the hypercubic subgroup $\Hd$ causes single continuum operators to split into multiple lattice operators, e.g., the Laplacian square $(\partial^2)^2$ splits into rotationally invariant and non-invariant parts.
 Restoring rotational symmetry to high order therefore requires tuning the coefficients of multiple non-invariant counterterms.
-In contrast, because the dynamical-lattice regulator preserves exact $SE(d)$ invariance at finite cutoff, the effective action is constrained to contain only global scalars.
+In contrast, because DLR preserves exact $\SEd$ invariance at finite cutoff, the effective action is constrained to contain only global scalars.
 This potentially simplifies the improvement program: although the field content is enlarged by the geometry variables, the basis of dangerous irrelevant operators is much smaller.
-Non-scalar counterterms are forbidden by exact symmetry, meaning one need only tune the coefficients of $E(d)$-invariant operators to achieve higher-order accuracy.
+Non-scalar counterterms are forbidden by exact symmetry, meaning one need only tune the coefficients of $\Ed$-invariant operators to achieve higher-order accuracy.

-\paragraph{Moving--mesh methods.} From the perspective of numerical analysis, the construction is reminiscent of Arbitrary Lagrangian--Eulerian (ALE) and other moving--mesh formulations, in which one works with a fixed reference mesh and a time-dependent embedding into physical space, subject to shape--regularity constraints \cite{BuddHuangRussellActa,HuangRussellBook}.
-The crucial difference is that in standard ALE methods the mesh motion is prescribed by a deterministic algorithm (often to equidistribute discretization error), and the mesh is not part of the dynamical system.
-In the dynamical--lattice regulator the embedding variables $x(n)$ are integrated over quantum--mechanically; one may regard the scheme as a ``quantum ALE'' version of lattice field theory.
+\paragraph{Moving mesh methods.} From the perspective of numerical analysis, the construction is reminiscent of Arbitrary Lagrangian--Eulerian (ALE) and other moving mesh formulations, in which one works with a fixed reference mesh and a time dependent embedding into physical space, subject to shape regularity constraints \cite{BuddHuangRussellActa,HuangRussellBook}.
+The crucial difference is that in standard ALE methods the mesh motion is prescribed by a deterministic algorithm, often to equidistribute discretization error, and the mesh is not part of the dynamical system.
+In DLR the embedding variables $x(n)$ are integrated over quantum--mechanically; one may regard the scheme as a ``quantum ALE'' version of lattice field theory.
+At a continuum level, one may also view the geometry sector as an ``elastic--coordinate'' field theory in which one integrates over maps $x:M\to\R^d$ on a fixed reference space $M$, with a local energy depending on $\partial x$ and with some nondegeneracy conditions.